fadden/CiderPress2/cp2/Manual-cp2.md

 #### `--depth={shallow,subvol,max}` (default=shallow)

 Archive descent depth, used when generating catalogs.
- - `shallow`: only the first level is shown.
+ - `shallow`: only the requested level is shown.
  - `subvol`: descend into sub-volumes, but don't open archives stored as files in the archive.
  - `max`: go nuts.